segiITU/dtu_mlops_group32_project/reports/README.md

 >
 > Answer:

+To ensure that no information is lost, we utilised ``wandb`` to record the runs and the respective results from different hyperparameter configurations.
 One of the hyperparameters in the training script is a seed, which is used to make the experiments reproducible.
 This seed ensures that when training a model with a specific set of hyperparameters, the same results can be achieved.
 This seed can also be changed by parsing a different seed through the argument parser.

 ### Question 14